sboesebeck/morphium/README.md

 - Support for References, including lazy loaded references
 - Support for partial updated objects (when writing, only the changes of the object are transferred)

+for questions and feature requests / bug reports also have a look at the google group morphium-discuss@googlegroups.com

 Quick Start